 Background - Reporting remote sales in Singapore

-Initially the Tax team would like to receive from all departments details of your supplies of “remote services” made to customers currently residing in Singapore (individuals not businesses) for this period.
+The Tax Team would like to receive from all departments details of your supplies of “remote services” made to customers currently residing in Singapore (individuals not businesses) for each quarter.
 These include:

 As well as “remote services” we are also required to disclose the delivery of “low value goods” to customers in Singapore.
 These are goods with a UK value of under £250 delivered to customers living in Singapore.